InvirganceDocumentation/convirgance-docs/docs/transforming-data.md

 | Transformer                | The heart of the transformer library, implement this when creating your own.                                 |
 | UnsortedGroupByTransformer | The opposite of SortedGroupBy, works on unsorted data and returns the sorted + grouped version.              |

+### Examples

+Below are two examples, one goes over the `SorterGroupByTransfromer` and the other demonstrates how to use the `Transformer` interface to create an anonymous class.

-### Usage Example
+#### SorterGroupByTransfromer Example

-The following example showcases joining two table, using the `SortedGroupByTransformer` to group the data into a more compact from.
+The following example showcases joining two tables, and using the `SortedGroupByTransformer` to group the data into a more compact from.

 ```java
 String[] fields = new String[]